uswds/uswds-site/_posts/2018-03-22-dds-case-study.md

 excerpt: In this 12th post in our series, we sat down with Jason Garber, front-end web developer at the U.S. Digital Service’s Defense Digital Service, to talk about his work creating a Ruby gem that integrates USWDS into a Ruby on Rails application.
 ---

 The U.S. Web Design System (USWDS) is a library of design and code guidelines to help agencies create trustworthy, accessible, and consistent digital services.
 USWDS is being used on over one hundred government sites, with an audience of 120 million users.
-In this 12th post in our series, we sat down with Jason Garber, front-end web developer at the U.S. Digital Service (USDS)’s Defense Digital Service, to talk about his work creating a [Ruby gem](https://en.wikipedia.org/wiki/RubyGems) for the new [Move.mil](https://www.move.mil/) that integrates USWDS into a Ruby on Rails application.
+In this 12th post in our series, we sat down with Jason Garber, front-end web developer at the U.S. Digital Service (USDS)’s Defense Digital Service, to talk about his work creating a [Ruby gem [wikipedia.org]](https://en.wikipedia.org/wiki/RubyGems) for the new [Move.mil](https://www.move.mil/) that integrates USWDS into a Ruby on Rails application.

 **USWDS:** How did you hear about the U.S. Web Design System?